Nyorok/WatchCounter/README.md

-# counter
+# Counter

-An Wear OS App to Count
+A Wear OS App to Count

 ## Getting Started